Jandakot Airport

 • Environmental Resources Management Australia Pty Ltd (ERM) is the contaminated land specialist leading the Program investigation at Jandakot Airport.

-• The Program investigation at Jandakot Airport commenced in March 2024 and is anticipated to be completed in the third quarter of 2026.
+• The Program investigation at Jandakot Airport commenced in March 2024 and is anticipated to be completed in late 2026.

 • The investigation will address potential sources of PFAS at the airport, as well as potential migration pathways to receptors both on and off airport.